 Where: D is the physical length of a unit

 length.
 The units of L and C are henrys and farads, respectively.
 T is in seconds per unit length and V is in unit

 an infinite transmission line exhibits a definite input impedance.
-This impedance is the CHARACTERISTIC IMPEDANCE and is independent of line length.
-The exact value
+This impedance is the Characteristic Impedance

 of this impedance is the ratio of the input voltage to the

 voltage and current waves traveling the line are in phase.
 To determine the characteristic impedance or